ArceLopera/ArceLopera.github.io/_portfolio/Music.md

 This research project aims to analyze different music design features and their respective induced emotional states and task performance on consumers.
-The results will reveal if there are significant features in music design that modify decision making depending on consumer profiles.
+The results will reveal if there are significant features in music design that modify decision making depending on listener profiles.